 - Increased business results.
 Candidates are customers who are less inclined to purchase from you after a bad experience

 - Better quality of hire.
 Honing a consumer quality experience based on candidate feedback makes it easier to hire best fit applicants.

 - Faster time to hire.
-Using candidate feedback to remove friction in the recruiting process reduces wasted time and speeds the process.
+Measuring candidate experience to remove friction in the recruiting process reduces wasted time and speeds the process.

 - …and much more